 - Get down to your child’s level and make eye contact.

-- When your child tells you something, summarise it back to check that you understand what he’s saying.
+- If you’re not sure what your child is trying to tell you, summarise it back to them to check that you understand what they’re saying.

-- Use phrases that show you’re interested.
-For example, you can say, ‘Really?’, ‘Go on’, or ‘And then what happened?’
+- Use responses that show you’re interested.
+For example, you can say, ‘Really?’, ‘Go on’ or ‘And then what happened?’

 - Nod, smile and be affectionate when your child is talking.

 - Avoid interrupting your child if they say or use a word incorrectly.
 Instead, you can use the word correctly when you respond.
 For example, if your child says, ‘I like pasghetti for dinner’, you can say, ‘Yes, spaghetti is very yummy’.